There’s always a gap between the floors and the baseboard. So, can you caulk between them to cover that gap?

-You can caulk between your baseboard and floorboards by using wood sealant or caulk to cover gaps and spaces where the floorboard meets the baseboard.
+You can caulk between your baseboard and floorboards by using wood sealant or caulk.
+The caulk will cover gaps and spaces where the floorboard meets the baseboard.

 - You can paint over caulk with any type of paint as long as you prime and use good paint.

-- Latex caulk is inexpensive.
+- It is inexpensive.

-- Latex caulk is not very durable.
+- It is not very durable.

 Silicone Acrylic Latex Caulk